 Four glaring issues immediately jumped out at me as I read Handel’s interview.
 First was his statement that, the “race of the individuals doesn’t matter”; second, the idea that white actors can be a “stand-in” for all people; third, the notion that by excluding actors-of-color race is then “not a factor”; and, finally his remark that if you put “everything” in there you call attention to “it”.
 The glaring contradictions will be addressed below but before I address those I’d like to talk about the unspoken belief system.

-Perhaps without awareness, Handel articulated a set of beliefs that are often unspoken but, judging from the appalling lack of diversity in Hollywood’s offerings, are likely widely held.
-And while it is unsettling that we still battle with this problem in Hollywood, it bears mentioning again that these beliefs extend way beyond the entertainment industry.
+Perhaps without being aware of it Handel articulated a set of beliefs that are usually left unspoken.
+But judging from the appalling lack of diversity on the big and small screen, these beliefs are widely held.
+And while it is unsettling that we still battle with this problem in Hollywood, it bears mentioning that Hollywood reflects the broader society — In other words, these beliefs extend way beyond the entertainment industry.

 In my experience, it is these oft unspoken notions that separate most whites I’ve known from people of color.
 These thought systems serve as an almost invisible wedge that sustains the racial divide mostly without the awareness of those who espouse them.
 The notions that race doesn’t matter, that white people can serve as the universal “people,” and that removing people-of-color from the equation or simply not discussing “it” makes race a non-issue — all stem from the practice we’ve come to characterize as “racializing”.